-E.(2) Provide proposed governing body personnel policies that comply with all applicable federal and state statutes and regulations (attach as Appendix E); or state how and when employment policies and procedures will be developed and how you will ensure that they comply with applicable federal and state labor laws, regulations, and rules.
+E.(2) Provide a clear, comprehensive, and cohesive set of governing body personnel policies and procedures that are aligned with the stated employer/employee relationship, and comply with all applicable state and federal statutes and regulations (attach as Appendix E).
+OR If you plan do develop those governing body personnel policies and procedures later, state how and when they will be developed and how you will ensure that they comply with applicable federal and state statutes and regulations.